wp-plugins/video-player/readme.txt

 **Youtube Player Options - Video Player**

 Color.
-Choose color for youtube play track, white or red
+Choose color for youtube play track, white or red - Video Player

 Theme.
-Decide a theme for youtube player, dark or light
+Decide a theme for youtube player, dark or light	- Video Player

 Annotations.
-When “off’ will hide annotation popup on video while watching
+When “off’ will hide annotation popup on video while watching - Video Player

 Autohide.
-If “on” the player will show display and video playback controls during video whole duration
+If “on” the player will show display and video playback controls during video whole duration - Video Player

 Full Screen.
-This hides fullscreen ability
+This hides fullscreen ability	 - Video Player

 Show Info.
-When “off” title of the video, like/dislike, share buttons all will be hide
+When “off” title of the video, like/dislike, share buttons all will be hide - Video Player

 **Vimeo Player Options - Video Player**

 Color.
-Choose color for play button and duration line on Vimeo player
+Choose color for play button and duration line on Vimeo player - Video Player

 Portrait.
-When “off” will hide video information
+When “off” will hide video information - Video Player